Roundoff errors in the problem of computing Cauchy principal value integrals: Introduction

-In this paper, we give the positive answer to that question.
-The next section contains the formulation of our algorithm.
-We apply two known analytical transformations that convert the integral (\ref{CPint}) into the sum of two nonsingular integrals.
-In Section \ref{SecErr}, we discuss the problem of loss of significant digits that theoretically may appear when computing the transformed integral.
-In Section \ref{SecNum}, we present some numerical examples to validate the usefulness of the proposed method.
+The next section contains the formulation of, what may be called, the basic form of our algorithm.
+We apply two known analytical transformations that convert the integral (\ref{CPInt}) into the sum of two nonsingular integrals.
+In Section \ref{SecAda}, we briefly describe the idea of adaptive quadratures.
+In the subsequent section, we discuss the problem of possible loss of significant digits and the influence of round-off errors on the approximation to a Cauchy principal value integral computed using the formula derived in Section \ref{SecAlg}.
+The obtained error estimates are crucial for the efficiency and reliability of the proposed method.
+As we briefly demonstrate, these estimates can be used to increase reliability of other algorithms for computing integrals of the form (\ref{CPInt}).
+In Section \ref{SecNum}, we present many numerical examples to validate the usefulness of the proposed algorithm.
+The method is thoroughly tested with three different adaptive quadratures: the built-in adaptive quadrature of the {\Maple} system, the one included in {\Matlab}, and the one presented in \cite{GonnetAlg}.